Xihan-Aaron/PhoneZone/README.md

 ## Back End
 ### Consider the main page and think of steps to meeting the requirements.
-#### MongoDb Algorithms for the main page
-- I will start developing up all the mongodb algorithms needed for the main page
 ### Consider the checkout page and think of steps to meeting the requirements.
-### Consider the profile page (manage listing) and think of steps to meeting the requirements.
 ### Consider further validation rules.